Search Menu

 Treating Onion Toxicity in Dogs

-The most important thing you can do, as a dog owner, to treat and prevent onion toxicity is to never allow your pup to eat onions.
-If your dog is suffering from toxic effects, they will probably require veterinary attention.
-Your veterinarian may induce vomiting, in dogs, depending on how recently your dog ate the onions, and will offer supportive care until your dog’s body can produce enough healthy red blood cells to replace the damaged ones.
+Your veterinarian may induce vomiting in dogs, depending on how recently your dog ate the onions, and will offer supportive care until your dog’s body can produce enough healthy red blood cells to replace the damaged ones.
 In severe cases, your dog may require a blood transfusion.

 Healthy Vegetables for Dogs

 Onions might be a no-go, but there are lots of healthy vegetables that are perfectly safe in small amounts for dogs.
-Try offering your dog carrots, cucumbers, or green beans as a healthy treat, and along with other fruits and vegetables that are safe for your dog to eat.
+Try offering your dog carrots, cucumbers, or green beans as a healthy treat, along with other fruits and vegetables that are safe for your dog to eat.

 Related article: The 8 Biggest Dog Food Myths